BZFlag-Dev/bzflag/plugins/keepaway/README.txt

 Optional.
 This will disable sounds associated with Keep Away plugin (some clients seem to have issues with this feature).

+noflagreset

+Optional.
+This will disable automatic flag reset function of the Keep Away plugin (enabled as default).

 -------------------------------------------------------------------------------------

 Examples of map (.bzw) entries: